CCPA Compliance & Frequently Asked Questions

 - Implementing processes for individuals to access and delete their personal information

-2. How is Jornaya preparing for the CCPA?
+2. How has Jornaya prepared for the CCPA?

-Jornaya has been actively assessing its obligations under the CCPA and has a core team focused on leading CCPA efforts, as well as privacy and regulatory in general.
-This core team has been working closely with outside privacy counsel who focus on CCPA compliance and the changing privacy regulatory environment.
-Among other activities, Jornaya is preparing processes for receiving and responding to consumer rights requests we may receive, revising applicable privacy policies, and reviewing and modifying contracts to align with applicable CCPA requirements.
+Jornaya has actively assessed its obligations under the CCPA and has a core team focused on leading CCPA efforts, as well as privacy and regulatory in general.
+This core team has worked, and continues to work, closely with outside privacy counsel who focuses on CCPA compliance and the changing privacy regulatory environment.
+Among other activities, Jornaya has implemented a process for receiving and responding to consumer rights requests we may receive, revised applicable privacy policies, and reviewing and modifying contracts to align with applicable CCPA requirements.